-MAS Compliance Toolkit For Venture Capital Fund Managers
+MAS Compliance Toolkit for Venture Capital Fund Managers (VCFM) in Singapore: Guidelines, Licensing & Reporting

 On October 20, 2017, the Monetary Authority of Singapore (MAS) declared that a streamlined regulatory framework (VCFM Regime) for venture capital fund managers (VC managers) would take place immediately.
 This comes during a public consultation on the controversial draft regulations earlier this year.